ostdotcom/website-docupony/platform/sdk/docs/getting_started/authentication.md

 Every account is provided with separate keys for sandbox environment and for production environment.
 All API requests exist in either sandbox mode or production mode, and entities—users, devices, sessions, and so forth—in one mode cannot be manipulated by entities in the other.

-There is a key pair: API KEY and API SECRET.
+There is a key pair: API key and API secret

 * API keys are meant to identify your account with OST, they aren’t secret.
-In other words, they can safely be published in an Android or iPhone app.
+In other words, they can safely be published in an Android or iOS app.
-* API SECRTE should be kept confidential and only stored on your own servers.
-Your account’s secret API key can perform any API request to OST.
+* API secret should be kept confidential and only stored on your own servers.
+Your account's secret API key can perform any API request to OST.

 **Every account is provided with two pairs of keys: one for sandbox environment and one for production environment.**